Molecular Microbiology and Immunology, Ph.D.

 Graduate instruction in the MMI program includes:

-Each Ph.D. candidate will have a least one primary mentor within the department with whom he or she will conduct dissertation research.
+Each Ph.D. candidate will have a least one primary mentor within the department with whom they will conduct dissertation research.

 Students with a bachelor’s degree may enroll in the doctoral program following completion of the year-long basic biomedical sciences core program.
 This one-year program provides a strong foundation for subsequent specialization in microbiology and/or immunology and allows students to rotate through various laboratories in the medical center before choosing a specific field of study.